WarutaShinken/silo-wallet/README.md

 Flora     : 88.000000000000 XFL
 GreenDoge : 840.000000000000 GDOG
 ```
-This script has been ported to batch (example_script.bat) for Windows users.
+This script has been ported to Batch (example_script.bat) for Windows users.
 It should have identical output to it's Unix shell script counterpart.

 ## Support
 Found this project useful?
 Consider sending me (Waruta) a donation: